 Next, we received the antidote of Tradition, so we could hold wisdom, preserve it and pass it along to future generations, so that what is learned is not lost.

 We received a third antidote, Ceremony, to transform our isolation and help us touch the sacred by relating and communing with the mysterious forces of the world.

-Next, we received special Healing Emotions, to deepen our capacities and heighten our experiences as we move through complex and challenging life passages—Courage to help us master our fears—Humor and laughter to lighten the burden of our feelings of separation—Gratitude to feel kinship and reciprocity for all we receive—Deep grief to let go of loss and appreciate all the natural cycles of life.
+Next, we received special Human Emotions, to deepen our capacities and heighten our experiences as we move through complex and challenging life passages—Courage to help us master our fears—Humor and laughter to lighten the burden of our feelings of separation—Gratitude to feel kinship and reciprocity for all we receive—Deep grief to let go of loss and appreciate all the natural cycles of life.

-And finally, we were gifted the fifth antidote of Keeping Fire, a special way to tend the fire that fuels the fire-energy in our own hearts and help us stay open and balanced in the face of the mind’s constant stories of doubt and fear.
+And finally, we were gifted the fifth antidote of Keeping Fire, a special way to tend the fire that fuels the fire-energy in our own hearts and helps us stay open and balanced in the face of the mind’s constant stories of doubt and fear.

 For thousands of years, across many lands, people and cultures remained devoted to these five antidotes.
 Our minds provided increasingly useful, creative advantages— while staying healthy and balanced by wisdom, tradition, ceremony, our special emotions, and keeping fire.

 But over time, the voice of the mind grew louder and louder and more convinced of its own importance.

 People drifted away from connection with each other and the mystery of the natural world.

 Wisdom was cast in doubt, and then replaced by “information.”

 Cultural traditions and wisdom keepers were overrun, neglected and forgotten.